ArthurBeznik/42_codam_Born2beRoot/README.md

 ## VMs <a name="vm"></a>
 - **During eval:**
-The student being evaluated should explain to you simply:
+Explain simply:
   - How a virtual machine works.
   - The purpose of virtual machines.

 ### Useful links